niki-evgeniev/Java-Basic/README.md

-# SoftUni
+# Software University - SoftUni
-Hello this is my lecture from SoftUni basic course
+Hello this is moudul i learn in Softuni

+Basic